 In accordance with [40 CFR Part 122.44(i)(1)(ii)] the volume of effluent discharged from each outfall is needed to assure compliance with permitted effluent limitations.
 If the permittee is unable to obtain effluent flow, then it is the responsibility of the permittee to inform the Department, which may require the submittal of an operating permit modification.
-The facility will report the total flow in millions of gallons per day (MGD).
-Daily sampling decreased to quarterly to match the other parameters in the permit.
+Units changed from gallons per day to MGD-millions of gallons per day to align with other facilities.